When transferring funds from one institution to another, there are three different options to choose from:

 - Are there any fees if Wealthsimple sells your assets?

 We don't charge you any fees for selling your holdings.
 However, some mutual fund companies may charge you Deferred Sales Charge (DSC) fees that we don't cover.
 Depending on your mutual fund company, they may charge you a DSC fee if the funds are sold before the date the DSC has expired.
 You can check if deferred sales charges apply to the mutual funds you want to transfer by contacting the mutual fund company or by asking your broker or advisor.

 - What if you don't want Wealthsimple to sell a particular asset(s)?

-- When you create your in-kind transfer request, you have the option to not sell your holdings and schedule a conversation with our portfolio managers to let us know how to manage your holdings.
+When you create your 'as is' transfer request, you have the option to not sell your holdings and schedule a conversation with our portfolio managers to let us know how to manage your holdings.
 If your preference is to not sell, we will hold any assets with a Deferred Sales Charge or a significant Capital Gain or Loss (in a taxable account ONLY) you've asked us not to sell, however, we will not monitor or trade these assets with the rest of your portfolio.
 Unfortunately by not selling, many of Wealthsimple's benefits such as portfolio rebalancing and tax-loss harvesting will not be supported for these assets either.